-Katrin Terton’s mixed-media and photographic work continues her focus on the tenuous, liminal elements of the world around and within us, on transformation and impermanence as well as the alchemy of working with natural materials and found objects.
+Katrin Terton’s mixed-media work continues her focus on the tenuous, liminal elements of the world around and within us, on transformation and impermanence as well as the alchemy of working with natural materials and found objects.

 Katrin is drawn to nature's discards and other found objects that are often overlooked by others.
 For the artist these are small everyday wonders and a constant source of inspiration, to be found anywhere while she wanders the world.